Mikejo5000/vsts-docs-pr/docs/articles/effective-feature-isolation-on-tfvc.md

 >
 > The reference to "feature" is **not** related to the Feature work item type.
 This strategy can be used with Epic, Feature, Program Backlog Item, User Story, or whatever work item type you've defined in your process.

-It’s typical to create one feature branch per feature or bug, but in this strategy, you can create a miscellaneous feature branch to isolate a couple of low risk features.
+It's typical to create one feature branch per feature or bug, but in this strategy, you can create a miscellaneous feature branch to isolate a couple of low risk features.

 ![Basic feature isolation](./_img/effective-feature-isolation-on-tfvc/feature-isolation-basic.png)